Ghost-Hackers/sph-report-cleanup/README.md

 The script employs a PowerShell script to find and delete SPH PDF files based on the predetermined search format: **"sph*.pdf"**.
 This specific format is chosen to safeguard against unintended deletion of non-SPH files.
 The script's sole purpose is to clean up residual report files in the "Downloads" folder, enhancing system hygiene.

+<i>Soon to be archived.
+Some corrections and improvements pending.</i>

 <details>
   <summary>Examples of SPH Reports Looked For</summary>
   <!-- Include examples or details of the SPH reports the script looks for. -->